petrobras/ross/CONTRIBUTING.rst

     cd ross
     git remote add upstream https://github.com/ross-rotordynamics/ross.git

-Step 2: Keep in sync with changes in Ross
+Step 2: Keep in sync with changes in ROSS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setup your local repository, so it pulls from upstream by default::